-- A. The as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement. - B. If the structure has been flood-proofed, the as-built elevation (in relation to mean sea level) to which the structure was flood-proofed. - C. Any certification of flood-proofing.
+- A. completed and certified copy of an Elevation Certificate that includes the as-built elevation (in relation to mean sea level) of the lowest floor of the structure and whether or not the structure has a basement. - B. If a non-residential structure includes dry floodproofing, a completed and certified copy of the Floodproofing Certificate for Non-Residential Structures that includes the as-built elevation (in relation to mean sea level) to which the structure was dry floodproofed and certification of floodproofing.

-The Building Inspector shall maintain for public inspection, and shall furnish such information upon request.
+The Building Inspector shall maintain for public inspection and shall furnish such information upon request.